-The Nintendo Switch is a better choice for gamers who are looking for something versatile that can act as both a shared family console and a mobile handheld gaming device, while the Nintendo Switch Lite is for people who are looking to save money or want to get a Switch specifically designed for on-the-go gaming.
+The Nintendo Switch is a better choice for gamers looking for something versatile that can act as both a shared family console and a mobile handheld gaming device.
+The Nintendo Switch Lite, on the other hand, is for people who are looking to save money or want to get a Switch specifically designed for on-the-go gaming.

 Strangely enough, there's no writing on the packaging to let you know if you're purchasing the newer version of the original.
 However, the newer Switch V2 version with longer battery life has a box with a red background.
 Most online and in-person retailers have tried to swap their inventory for the newer version, but if you purchase online and get a Switch in a white box, be ready to return it.

 Now on to the Switch vs. Switch Lite comparison!

 Nintendo Switch vs. Lite: Versatile playing or dedicated handheld?

 Put simply, when choosing between the Switch and the Switch Lite, you're choosing between a more expensive device that can play in handheld mode as well as on TV versus selecting a less expensive gaming system that is solely a dedicated handheld system.
 In terms of gaming power, the Nintendo Switch and the Nintendo Switch Lite are almost identical, but the standard Switch is a bit better.

 |Resolution||720p (up to 1080p when docked)||720p (up to 1080p when docked)||720p|

 |Dimensions (H x L x D)||4" x 9.4" x 0.55"||4" x 9.4" x 0.55"||3.6" x 8.2" x 0.55"|